This Paleo Chocolate Chip Skillet Cookie is your classic ‘Pizzacookie’ made with real food ingredients, and no refined sugar!

 And I have to say, with skillet cookies I think the same principle is true.
 This is why you really do need the ice cream with it.
 It’s that combination of hot and cold, along with the creaminess factor that really just puts the cherry on top so to speak.

-So let’s get started and make this Paleo Chocolate Chip Skillet Cookie!
+So let’s get started and make this Paleo Chocolate Chip Skillet Cookie step by step!

 In closing… let’s talk ice cream options: